bright/new-www/src/mdData/jobs/senior-automation-developer-mobile-web.md

 * flexible working hours (you can come to work between 7.00 and 10.00 a.m.)
 * good localisation: Gdańsk Wrzeszcz with a parking space nearby
 * Bright Day once a month during which you can do non-project stuff
+* regular sport classes and board games Fridays
-* team retreats once a quarter and regular sport classes
+* team retreats once a quarter
 * bright rituals such as birthday cakes, bright kudos, brights donuts and other occasional surprises

 ## Requirements